-Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile phones and social networking sites.
-In order to minimize the risks to our children and young people Cullompton Pre-School will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our E-Safety policy.
+E-Safety Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile phones and social networking sites.
+In order to minimize the risks to our children and young people (insert name of setting) will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our E-Safety policy.
 We will ensure that staff are aware of how not to compromise their position of trust in or outside of the setting and are aware of the dangers associated with social networking sites.

-Our E-safety policy will clearly state that mobile phone, camera or electronic communications with a child at our setting is not acceptable other than for approved setting business.
-Where it is suspected that a child is at risk from internet abuse or cyber bullying we will report our concerns to the appropriate agency.
+Our E-safety policy will clearly state that mobile phone, camera or electronic communications with a child or family at our setting is not acceptable other than for approved setting business.
+Where it is suspected that a child is at risk from internet abuse or cyber bullying, we will report our concerns to the appropriate agency.